Lalji Tandon: Other works

-In 2018, Tandon wrote a book Ankaha which was launched by the Vice President of India Venkaiah Naidu.
+In 2018, Tandon wrote a book Ankaha Lucknow which was launched by the Vice-President of India Venkaiah Naidu.

-Death and legacy
+Death

 Tandon died on 21 July 2020 at Medanta Hospital, Lucknow, from Covid-19, at the age of 85.
 His son Ashutosh Tandon announced his death.

+Legacy

 Lalji Tandon Foundation was formed in October 2020.
 This foundation will be chaired by Gopal Tandon and will implement public services.

 In July 2020, two roads in Uttar Pradesh were proposed to be named after Tandon.
 In December 2020, in another proposal, a boxing hall bearing the name of Tandon is to be built in Chowk Stadium, Lucknow.

 Chancellor’s award to provide fillip to ‘best’ colleges, universities started by Chancellor Lalji Tandon.

-Rajnath Singh unveils statue of Lalji Tandon on his first death anniversary in Lucknow.
+Rajnath Singh unveiled statue of Lalji Tandon on his first death anniversary in Lucknow in July 2021.
+Another statue was unveiled by Yogi Adityanath on Tandon's birth anniversary in Apr 2023.